senjinthedragon/EggyGoodness/README.md

 * Added Egg Sandwich
 * Added Eggnog
 * Added Diamond and Emerald Fabergé Egg
 * There's a small chance of Double-Yolk eggs when you break an egg.
-(Double Food, Double Saturation)
 * Throwing a Diamond or Emerald Fabergé egg has a small chance of a Golden Chicken to hatch
 * Killing a Golden Chicken sometimes drops a Golden Feather
 * Golden Chickens lay Golden Eggs